Rebirth-of-the-Night/Better-Slimes/Readme.md

 - Added Slime Boss leap attack.

 - The entity which KingSlime splits to on death is now configurable.
 Also now toggleable.

+- King Slime now has an attack attribute

+- Setting a slime to 0 spawn rate in the config now actually disables it

+- BetterSlimes now have a config variable that multiplies their dealt damage